block/goose/docs/guidance/using-goosehints.md

 A good time to consider adding a `.goosehints` file is when you find your self repeating prompts, or providing the same kind of instructions multiple times.

+The `.goosehints` file follows [jinja templating rules][jinja-guide] in case you want to leverage templating to insert file contents or variables.
+But you can also add instructions in natural language.

 ### Setting Rules

 Some rules you can define for Goose to follow: